-The pretty mountain backdrop and green hills continue into Asturias.
-We’ve booked an AirBnB high above a town and when we arrive, I’m shocked by how remote it is.
-We’re staying in the hamlet of Positana, nestled high into the mountains with amazing views of sweeping valleys and distant mountains.
-There are only about six houses up there and I’m initially horrified that there isn’t even a church in the settlement (I’m not religious, but a church is definitely a mark of civilization in Europe).
-Once we settle in, we love the peaceful setting, and we find it a convenient base for exploring the region.
+When we first arrived at our AirBnB in Asturias, I was shocked by how remote it is.
+We stayed in the hamlet of Positana, nestled high into the mountains with amazing views of sweeping valleys and distant mountains.
+There were only about six houses up there and I was initially horrified that there wasn't even a church in the settlement.
+Once we settled in, we loved the peaceful setting, and we found it a very convenient base for exploring the region.

-In Gijon's old town, perched on a clifftop above the ocean, we try the local cider.
+When you visit Gijon's old town, perched on a clifftop above the ocean, be sure to try the local cider.
 Asturian apple cider deserves a little aside – made from local apples, it’s a cloudy, slightly sour drink with a very distinctive smell.
 It comes in dark bottles and is poured from a height, the waiter standing with the bottle over his head, into your glass in a steady stream.
 The last inch or so of cider is always left behind, due to the sediment, and is then tossed to the side.
 In the evenings, Gijon’s gutters, like those of many towns in the region, run with cider.

 From there, drive along the coast, just stopping short of the Portugal border.
 Take your time exploring the coastal towns, going on day trips and stopping for lunch by the sparkling bays.
 During your stay, try Galician-style pulpo, the locally-caught octopus cooked in olive oil and paprika, and sample Pimientos de Padró, baby green peppers fried in olive oil and dusted with sea salt.
 The nights in this part of Spain are warm and the days sunny and long.
 Summer in Galicia is idyllic.